NEW: FAQ Updated with SB 541 changes

 * More information on canning, pickling, and fermenting here.

-Q3.
-What is a “Not Time or Temperature Controlled for Safety” (NTCS) food?
+Q7.
+What is a “Not Time or Temperature Control for Safety” (NTCS) food?

 NTCS foods are foods with a low water activity and low pH level that inhibit the growth of dangerous pathogens or toxins.
 Basically, it means non-perishable foods; foods that you would not normally keep in the refrigerator.
-Foods that are perishable, such as cheesecakes, or custard fillings, or meringue pies, are not covered in the law.
-To sell foods that require refrigeration, you must contact your local Health Department and find out how to comply with their requirements.
-You would not be able to sell those foods if they are made in your home kitchen.
+Foods that are perishable, such as cheesecakes, or custard fillings, or meringue pies, are not eligible for sale at wholesale.

-Q5.
-How can I tell if the food I want to sell is allowed?Texas Cottage Food Pantry
+Q9.
+How can I tell if the food I want to sell is TCS or NTCS?Texas Cottage Food Pantry

 With some foods, the answer is obvious.
-Dried pasta does not require refrigeration, so it is allowed.
-A casserole would require refrigeration after its preparation in order not to spoil, so it is not allowed.
+Dried pasta does not require refrigeration, so it is allowed to be sold at wholesale.
+A casserole would require refrigeration after its preparation in order not to spoil, so it is only allowed for direct sales.
 When you think of foods that you are allowed to sell, think of foods that you would normally store in your pantry, not your refrigerator or freezer.
 Sometimes the answer is not so clear.
 The factors that determine whether a food is TCS or NTCS are that food’s pH, aW (water activity), or a combination of these factors, as laid out in Texas statute.
-If you are not sure if your food is allowed, you can request a determination from DSHS.
+If you are not sure if your food is TCS or NTCS, you can request a determination from DSHS.
 They may advise you to have your food tested in a lab for pH and aW.
 DSHS has published a list of approved labs here.

-Not every food you keep in your pantry is allowed as a cottage food, but it is a good way to start thinking about what a NTCS food is!
+Not every food you keep in your pantry is necessarily NTCS, but it is a good way to start thinking about what a NTCS food is!

 Generally, no. Special requirements apply for canned, pickled, and fermented foods.
 But if you are not sure if your food requires time and temperature control for safety, it is highly advised to have that food tested.
 No one wants to make a customer sick.